 Menstruation, pregnancy, and changes that occur with menopause can all lead to changes in the vaginal pH which in turn, reduce Lactobacillus and allows for the overgrowth of yeast, BV, and other organisms.
 Yeast infections are thus especially common around our periods, and also during pregnancy, when the blood sugar is not only naturally higher, but because we’re more likely to want increased carbs, we’re feeding the yeast directly.
 During menopause, the drop in estrogen and progesterone appears to lead to vaginal pH changes that encourages the growth of BV particularly, and along with the increased tenderness and vulnerability of vaginal tissue, creates the perfect medium for infections to take hold.

-What you can do for prevention: Hormone balance is a more complicated conversation than we’ll get into here – my next book, The Hidden Hormone Epidemic coming out in January 2019 is all about it, and we’ll have other conversations in blogs and podcasts on this topic.
+What you can do for prevention: Hormone balance is a more complicated conversation than we’ll get into here.
 But it is important to be especially mindful of vaginal health and all of the factors than can disrupt your vaginal ecology – during times of major hormonal shifts.
 So for example, a probiotic during our periods, pregnancy, and perimenopause can make a huge difference, as can avoiding high blood sugar, and common triggers, like using a condom during male-female sex in menopause when the pH of sperm and the reduced estrogen in the vagina can be a recipe for BV.

 Anything that causes migration of bacteria or other organisms from your rectum to your yoni can cause infection.
-This includes wiping from back to front after a BM (you’re only ever supposed to wipe front to back!), wearing a thong (yes, ditch the tightrope that microorganisms ‘walk’ across to cause infection), menstrual pads, and same part vaginal contact with vagina after or during anal sex.
+This includes wiping from back to front after a BM (you’re only ever supposed to wipe front to back!) and same part vaginal contact with vagina after or during anal sex.